Codehouze/Movie_Finder/README.md

-# MOVIE Finder
+# Movie Finder

 ## Descriptions

-### This application helps you search for movies and also has a functionality to add it to your watch list ..
+### This application helps you search for movies and also has a functionality to add it to your watch list..

 # Getting Started with Create React App